Orin-Alchemical-3D/-BETA-Alchemy_Mini_DD/README.md

 -----------------------------------------------------------------------------------------------------------------------------------------------------------

 # B.O.M.
-Note: I am working with suppliers to distribute individual qty purchases, this early in project though some of these are multipacks.
+Note: I am working with suppliers to distribute individual qty purchases, this early in project though some of these are multipacks, as of now Alchemical Printers is partially affiliated with both KB-3D & GulfCoast Robotics.
+Both are high quality part providers with excellent customer service.

 Note: This is the bare minimum, it is wise to have spare screws/heatsets etc.)